 The purpose of this program is to provide the student with the skills, knowledge, and attitudes needed to become an effective law enforcement officer.
 All course work may be applied toward the associate’s degree requirements at a later date.
 Students can complete the program in one year of full time study or on a part time basis over an extended period of time.

-Students graduating from the Criminal Justice program with a certificate will be able to achieve the following outcomes:
+Students graduating from the Criminal Justice program with a certificate will be able to:

 - Prepare written material in a criminal justice setting; read, understand and interpret written information;